117Isabell/Odin-project/README.md

 # Odin-project
-This is free learning source online!
+This is a free learning source online!
 It's a self-learning record!